-If a Ranchlands Children Come First staff member knows or has reason to believe that a child is ill, the program must insure that the child is immediately removed from the program by the parent and the child cannot return to the program until the program is satisfied that the child is no longer poses a health risk.
+If a Children Come First educator knows or has reason to believe that a child is ill, the program must ensure that the child is immediately removed from the program by the parent and the child cannot return to the program until the program is satisfied that the child is no longer poses a health risk.
 Children must be picked up in a timely manner or parent will risk their spot in program.

-The definition of an ill child:
+The definition of an ill child

-A sick child is defined as a child who is unable to participate in the child care program because he or she is:

--Vomiting has a fever, diarrhea or a new unexplained rash or cough.

-- Requires greater attention than can be provided without compromising the care of the other children in the program

-- Displays any other illness of symptoms that a staff member know or believes may indicate the child poses a health risk to persons on the program premises.
+- A sick child is defined as a child who is unable to participate in the child care program because he or she is: - Vomiting, has a fever, diarrhea, a new unexplained rash, or cough. - Requires greater attention than can be provided without compromising the care of the other children in the program. - Displays any other illness or symptoms that a staff member knows or believes may indicate the child poses a health risk to persons on the program premises.
+Educators can check a child's temperature with a non-touch forehead thermometer.

-If a child is sick a staff member will keep that child away from the other children until the parent arrives to pick the child up.
-Children can return to the program when they no longer pose a health risk i.e. symptom free for 24 hours, doctor's note.
+If a child is sick, an educator will keep the child away from the other children until the parent arrives to pick the child up.
+Children can return to the program when they no longer pose a health risk i.e., symptom free for 24 hours, doctor's note.

-The program will record about the child's illness on the Illness Incident Log sheet this forms are available at each location.
+The program will record about the child's illness on the Illness Incident Log sheet.
+Forms will be available at each location.
 These forms will be kept on file at the program.